Angel Investors: What Is Angel Investing & How Does It Work?

 5. Supporting the growth and development of the startup ecosystem.

+Q4.
 How do angel investors get paid back?

+Ans.
 Angel Investors are looking for long-term returns.
 When startups secure initial funding through angel investing, it’s at the cost of some equity shares that they end up acquiring from the founders.
-When the startup starts to succeed, they look for an exit and a return on its investment.
+When the startup starts to succeed, it looks for an exit and a return on its investment.
 To get the return, they sell the shares back to the company.
 Once they exit, they have the money they invested back and more because the startup would’ve succeeded and started making their own money.
 Or they may sell it to other investors that are interested in buying the shares that they own.

-Here is some useful resources:
+Here are some useful resources:

 To read more related articles, click here.